 2. Shop For Other People

 Whether it’s a gift card for a co-worker or a present for your brother’s girlfriend or a housewarming gift for your friend who is finally adulting, there’s always something you need to buy for someone.
-While I know it’s easier to purchase something off of Amazon from the comfort of your sweatpants and couch, head to a local shop and find something there instead.
-It’s not only more unique and personal but it also gets you out and about in social situations where you’re more likely to make friends.
+While I know it’s easier to purchase something from Amazon from the comfort of your sweatpants and couch, head to a local shop and find something there instead.
+It’s not only more unique and personal, but it also gets you out and about in social situations where you’re more likely to make friends.

 3. Shop With Someone Else